 Pampers – Pampers diapers have been a favorite for both of my babies.
 But my goodness are they expensive!
 So if you’re a Pampers diapers family at least scan the sticker code that’s on each pack of diapers or Easy Ups.
 You earn points that can be redeemed for practical or fun rewards..

-I’ve used my points to get a free Shutterfly calendar and photobook, a $10 off Pampers coupon, reusable pouches for baby food, and more.
+I’ve used my points to get a free Shutterfly calendar and photobook, $10 and $5 off Pampers coupons, reusable pouches for baby food, and more.
 They also have books, Melissa & Doug toys, or a trike if you really stack up points.
-If you are a Pampers family, download the Pampers app to start earning money back on all those diapers.
+If you are a Pampers family, download the Pampers app to start earning money back on all those diapers and pull-ups.

 My Earnings With Pampers: $75